petersellars/allowed-ips-waf/examples/cloudfront-distribution/README.md

-# CloudFront Distribution WAF
+# CloudFront Distribution WAF Sample Stack

 A WAF that allows a specified IP range access to an Amazon CloudFront distribution.

-## Deploy the Example to an AWS Account
+## Deploy the Sample to an AWS Account

-Install the AWS CDK
+Install the AWS CDK.
 ```
 $ npm install -g aws-cdk
 ```

-Bootstrap the AWS CDK deployment environment
+Bootstrap the AWS account to enable CDK asset deployment.
 ```
 $ cdk bootstrap
 ```

-**In the example's root directory**
+**In the sample's root directory**

-Configure IPv4 CIDR range / individual addresses in the "allowed-ips.json" file at the root of this project.
+Configure IPv4 CIDR ranges and/or individual addresses allowed to access the distribution using the "allowed-ips.json" file at the root of this project.

-For example:
+**Example**
 ```json
 [
   "35.180.0.0/16",